vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 I hope that Low will not crush me <br>
 with toes, but I crave to be felt <br>
-by the "piè dal ciel", and Low's belt. <br>
+by the "piè dal ciel," and Low's belt. <br>
 I wouldn't turn, that will set me free.

 Please, have I gone mad with lust, cause <br>